Stvchm9703/nlp-a3-group-project/README.md

 The main objective of this project is to evaluate and compare the effectiveness of various NER models on the CoNLL-2003 dataset.
 By examining metrics such as accuracy, precision, recall, F1 score, training time, and resource requirements, we aim to identify the strengths and weaknesses of each model.

 ## Dataset
 The CoNLL-2003 dataset is utilized for this project.
 It consists of English news articles annotated with named entity labels, including persons, organizations, locations, and miscellaneous entities.
+Other dataset information is stored in the documents folder.

 ## Models
 The following NER models are included in the comparison: